Plug-in electric vehicle: Battery swapping

 A different approach to resolve the problems of range anxiety and lack of recharging infrastructure for electric vehicles was developed by Better Place but was not successful in the United States in the 2010s.
 As of 2020 battery swapping is available in China and is planned for other countries.
+As of 2025 some battery swapping is being performed in well under five minutes in China.

 Potential overload of local electrical grids

 The existing low-voltage network, and local transformers in particular, may not have enough capacity to handle the additional power load that might be required in certain areas with high plug-in electric car concentrations.
 As recharging a single electric-drive car could consume three times as much electricity as a typical home, overloading problems may arise when several vehicles in the same neighborhood recharge at the same time, or during the normal summer peak loads.
 To avoid such problems, utility executives recommend owners to charge their vehicles overnight when the grid load is lower or to use smarter electric meters that help control demand.
 When market penetration of plug-in electric vehicles begins to reach significant levels, utilities will have to invest in improvements for local electrical grids in order to handle the additional loads related to recharging to avoid blackouts due to grid overload.
 Also, some experts have suggested that by implementing variable time-of-day rates, utilities can provide an incentive for plug-in owners to recharge mostly overnight when rates are lower.

 In the five years from 2014 to 2019, EVs increased in number and range, and doubled power draw and energy per session.
 Charging increased after midnight, and decreased in the peak hours of early evening.